lenstronomy/lenstronomy/README.rst

 Please send me an `email <sibirrer@gmail.com>`_ such that I can add you to the channel.

-If you encounter errors or problems with **lenstronomy**, please let us know!
+If you encounter errors or problems with ``lenstronomy``, please let us know!

 Contribution
 ------------
-Check out the `contributing page <https://lenstronomy.readthedocs.io/en/latest/contributing.html>`_ and become an author of lenstronomy!
+Check out the `contributing page <https://lenstronomy.readthedocs.io/en/latest/contributing.html>`_ and become an author of ``lenstronomy``!
 A big shutout to the current `list of contributors and developers <https://lenstronomy.readthedocs.io/en/latest/authors.html>`_!